microsoft/coyote/docs/get-started/upgrade-from-psharp.md

 This document contains a list of changes from P# to Coyote.
 Please follow this guide in order to upgrade your applications and services.
 Contact us if you have any questions or face any issues.

+**Note:** This page is not actively maintained, and changes from P# might have evolved further.

 ## General changes
 - Consume the `Microsoft.Coyote` NuGet package, instead of the `Microsoft.PSharp` NuGet package.